-ollecting data using the nest check data sheet involves reporting exactly what you see each time you monitor a nest.
+• ollecting data using the nest check data sheet or the mobile app in-✓ volves reporting exactly what you see each time you monitor a nest.
 If you check a nest five times in one season, then you report five visits for that nest.
 Your nest check data provide a chronological record of observations, making it possible to calculate estimates of daily nest survival.
 These estimates can help identify critical time periods of high or low nest survival.